rekhaDevs/samagragovernance.in/src/pages/project/tech-samagra.md

       Saathi app in HP
 keyInitiatives:
   - description:
-      text: >-
-        ESamwad is a mobile solution that is used by government school teachers in Himachal Pradesh to update parents through an SMS about their childs’ attendance, homework completion status, assessment results.
-It also enables teachers to send SMS based updates to parents to inform them about upcoming school holidays, examination announcements or a parent teacher meeting.
-By enabling this use case parents of children studying in government schools in Himachal Pradesh can receive proactive updates and an engagement experience unmatched by most private schools in the country.
-Launched by the Himachal Pradesh Chief Minister on 30 July 2019.
+      text: "ESamwad is an intelligent personalized communication tool used by\_government school teachers in Himachal Pradesh to share student attendance, homework completion status, assessment results and other school announcements with parents through a personalized SMS.
+By enabling this use case parents of children studying in government schools in Himachal Pradesh can receive proactive updates and an engagement experience unmatched by majority of\_private schools in India today.
+Launched by the Himachal Pradesh Chief Minister on 30 July 2019."
     image: /img/esamwad-ki.png
     title: 'E-Samwad, Himachal Pradesh'
   - description: